Grammar Rules II

 Accurately placed modifier:

-The leprechaun dropped his bag of gold into the gutter after I sang to him for twenty minutes.
+The leprechaun dropped his bag of gold after I sang to him for twenty minutes.

 The four basic sentence types are simple, compound, complex, and compound-complex.
 The best writers use a variety of them all, and never leave fragments behind as collateral damage.
 That's just rude.

 Simple sentences consist of only one independent clause, and that's it.
 This is a one-clause show.
 To you, this means that there will be one subject being discussed and one verb doing an action, like this: